mfkl/mfkl.github.io/_posts/2020-09-02-LibVLC-bindings-users-community-discord.markdown

 With libvlcsharp, we had been using Gitter for a while but due to various bugs and limitations, we decided to move to Discord a while ago.
 We are very happy with the change so far.

-At the time of writing, we are around 100 people in the LibVLC discord and opening up to LibVLC users/bindings maintainers from _any and all_ programming languages!
+At the time of writing, we are around 100 people in the LibVLC discord, mostly from the .NET ecosystem.

+We are now opening up the server to LibVLC users/binding maintainers from _any and all_ programming languages!

 ## Why join?